Annabelle Wallis

 Annabelle Frances Wallis (born 5 September 1984) is an English actress.
-She is known for her roles as Jane Seymour in Showtime's period drama The Tudors (2009–2010), Grace Burgess in the BBC drama Peaky Blinders (2013–2019), Mia Form in the supernatural horror film Annabelle (2014), Jenny Halsey in the supernatural adventure film The Mummy (2017), Rebecca Crosby in Tag (2018), Sandra in Silent Night (2021) and Madison Mitchell in the horror film Malignant (2021).
+She gained recognition for her work in British television, portraying Jane Seymour in the historical drama series The Tudors (2009–2010) and Grace Burgess in the period drama series Peaky Blinders (2013–2019).
+After a minor role in the superhero film X-Men: First Class (2011), she achieved international stardom for headlining the supernatural horror Annabelle (2014), earning an MTV Movie Award nomination.
+She went on to star in the action adventure film The Mummy (2017), the comedy film Tag (2018), the horror film Malignant (2021), and the thriller film Mercy (2026).

 Early life

 Wallis was born on 5 September 1984 in Oxford, Oxfordshire, England.
 Her maternal great uncle was Irish actor Richard Harris.
 Her first cousins once removed include English actors Jared Harris, Jamie Harris, and director Damian Harris.
 On her father's side, she is a descendant of English singer Marie Lloyd.
 Her older brother Francis is a director who has worked for fashion designer Michael Kors and singers Pixie Lott and Birdy.

 She was raised in the Portuguese municipality of Cascais, where her family immigrated when she was 18 months old.
-As a result of attending international schools, she speaks fluent English, Portuguese, French and Spanish.
+As a result of attending international schools, she speaks fluent English, Portuguese, French, and Spanish.